Next Event after the Messiah's Coming

 55 And the Jews' passover was nigh at hand: and many went out of the country up to Jerusalem before the passover, to purify themselves.

 The Jewish masses saw the raising of Lazarus as a sensational miracle.
 A swell of acclaim lifted Jesus to new heights of popularity.
 In consequence, the rulers of the Jews felt threatened.
 They were afraid that He would lead a general revolt which would provoke a bloody clampdown by the Roman authorities.
 To crush any lingering hope for national freedom, the Romans might take away the limited self-rule presently exercised by the Sanhedrin.
 In other words, the rulers of the Jews might lose their power.
 Therefore, shortly after the miracle was performed, the rulers gathered to confer about what was, in their eyes, the political crisis.
 Some of the more radical Pharisees had already discussed how to kill Jesus (Matt.
 12:14), but now, at the urging of Caiaphas, the eradication of Jesus and His religious movement became a chief aim of government policy.
-The decision reached at this meeting of the Sanhedrin may be regarded as Jesus' official condemnation.
+The decision reached at this meeting of the Sanhedrin may be regarded as Jesus' official indictment.

 If our last main surmises have been correct—that prophecy required the Messiah to be cut off after the sixty-two weeks ended on February 20/21, 33, and that He was cut off by the Jewish rulers at the meeting recorded in John 11—we may fix the date of this meeting as sometime after February 20/21, 33.

 Prophecy specifies "after" sixty-two weeks to steer us away from placing the meeting on the exact date derived from computation.
 February 20/21, 33, was a Sabbath, and according to the Tosefta, a compilation from before AD 200 of Jewish legal traditions, the Sanhedrin never convened on Sabbaths and holy days.
 Instead, the members devoted themselves to study of the law (5).
 But if we assume that prophecy is pointing us to an exact solution of the riddle, the only way we can reasonably construe the word "after" is to assign it the sense "immediately after."
 We conclude that the meeting was held on the next day after February 20/21, on February 21/22, which was the first day of the week.
+Assuming the Sanhedrin gathered on Sunday during daylight hours rather than on Saturday night, we can pinpoint the date as February 22, exactly forty days before the Crucifixion on April 3.

 Witness of the Talmud